 So, caffeine in itself is beneficial already when the goal is to stay awake and feel less tired, and apparently, L-theanine on top of caffeine seems to increase your focus as well.

 So, you’re saying… Chug all the coffee!?

 No, no, no!
 Didn’t you pay attention?
 Don’t drink too much!
 Caffeine definitely has its good qualities, but you should definitely not drink all of the coffee you can find, as it’ll be detrimental to your health.
 As long as you don’t overdo it and keep your caffeine intake below 400mg a day, you should be fine.
 So, are we suggesting you should mix up your coffee with green tea then?
-You’re free to experiment of course, but to make things a little easier we developed Plenny Shake Chai Latte which contains 30mg of caffeine and 25mg L-theanine per meal.
-And if you prefer a spill-proof bite instead of a drink, check out our Plenny Bar Hazelnut & Coffee, which has 90mg of caffeine and 225mg of L-theanine per 400 kcal bar!
-Both are great for on the go, can serve as both your morning coffee and breakfast, and will help you stay focused to boost your productivity.
-They’re also filled with 26 vitamins and minerals, rich in fibres, contain 20g of protein per meal, and much more good stuff!
+You’re free to experiment of course, but to make things a little easier we developed the Plenny Bar Mocha, which has 15mg of caffeine per 400 kcal bar!
+Great for on the go, can serve as both your morning coffee and breakfast, and will help you stay focused to boost your productivity.
+Plus: filled with 26 vitamins and minerals, rich in fibres, 20g of protein, and much more good stuff!